Essenceia/essenceia.github.io/content/projects/alibaba_cloud_fpga/index.md

 willing to share please feel free to [shot me an email.](mailto:julia.desmazes@gmail.com)

 **TL;DR:**
+- we can have Pmod's
 - your SFP might be faulty
 - there are hidden extra GPIOs
 - most of the `LVCMOS18` are actually `LVCMOS33`
 - this board is supported by [Corundum](https://github.com/fpganinja/taxi/tree/master), an high-performance FPGA-based NIC using the taxi open-source transport library

+### Pmod adatper

+**Credit: Michał Hęćka**

+Michał has designed a custom Pmod adapter for this board over the SFP ports.
+This requires additional modifications to the PCB but all the steps are explained in detail with pictures on his github.

+For anyone wanting two sets of accessible Pmods and willing to trade Ethernet in exchange, this is truly a great project.

+{{< figure
+	src="pmod.png"
+	caption="Adapter for general purpose I/O from dual SFP to PMOD, credit Michał Hęćka"
+>}}

+{{< github repo="Miqeo/sfp_pmod_alibaba" showThumbnail=false >}}

+This project is underrated, help me get it more stars!

 ### Broken SFP